- Who is this app for?

 - Where can I find more information how this game works?

-We have produced a parents and carers guide which contains more information about the techniques used within the game and the information contained within it.
+We have produced a parents and carers guide which contains more information about the techniques used within the app and the information contained within it.

 - Where can I find you?